What happens if an insurance company goes bankrupt?

 OSFI uses various calculations to corroborate their assessment of the financial health of the insurance companies.
 For example, the OSFI established a target total ratio of 150% for insurance companies when legal requirements are 120%.
 Essentially, the higher the ratio, the better the position the insurance company is in to pay out all its claims.

-Read about all of the OSFI guidelines.
+You can read more about all of the OSFI guidelines on their website.

 What is the difference between OSFI and CDIC?